google-gemini/generative-ai-js/.changeset/lazy-houses-attend.md

 "@google/generative-ai": patch
 ---

-validateChatHistory is now checking that 'parts' propery is an array
+validateChatHistory is now checking that 'parts' property is an array